Comparison·Mar 29, 2026·12 min read

 Are Floowed and Hyperscience competitors?

 Only at the document layer.
 Hyperscience is an enterprise IDP focused on extracting structured data from documents using custom-trained ML models.
-Floowed is a lending decisioning platform: documents are an input, but the product is the no-code Decisioning Canvas that turns data into a credit decision.
+Floowed is a lending decisioning platform: documents are an input, read and analysed by Floowed's document intelligence, but the product also includes the Decisioning Engine that turns that data into a credit decision.
 Most lenders evaluating both eventually realise they are different categories, not interchangeable products.

 Does Floowed replace Hyperscience for document extraction?

-For most mid-market lending document types (bank statements, payslips, IDs, financial statements, loan packets, KYC documents), Floowed's built-in document intelligence is sufficient and ships out of the box, including for poor-quality scans and mobile captures.
+For most lending document types (bank statements, payslips, IDs, financial statements, loan packets, KYC documents), Floowed's built-in document intelligence reads and analyses out of the box, including poor-quality scans, handwritten passbooks, and mobile captures, and it cross-checks claimed values against the evidence in the image to catch tampering.
 For very high volumes of highly specialised forms with custom-trained models, Hyperscience is more specialised.
 The deeper question is what you want to do with the extracted data: if the answer involves a credit policy, Floowed covers both legs.

 How long does Floowed take to deploy compared to Hyperscience?